 Prime Minister Mussolini

 Mussolini was so excited about the war that when Italy declared war he joined Italy's prestigious Bersaglieri regiment as a private.
 He liked the trotting and getting into shape – stomach in and chest out.
 He was sent to the front, and in February 1917, after six months, he was wounded during hand grenade practice.
 He was hospitalized for months, and during convalescence he took up the cause of praising his nation's soldiers and veterans.
-By October 1917 he was back at his newspaper in Milan, and later that year he was blaming "defeatists" and "the politicians" for the failure at the front – the great rout after the battle at Caporetto.
+By October 1917 he was back at his newspaper in Milan, and later that year he was blaming "defeatists" and "the politicians" for failure at the front – the great rout after the battle at Caporetto.

 Mussolini advanced himself by publishing his Diary of the War.
-His view of international events was Darwinistic, the masthead of his paper glorifying armed struggle and reading: "He who has steel has bread."
-By now he had forgotten about the liberty that might be lost with France's defeat.
-He attacked all those, including the Socialist Party, who called for peace.
+His view of international events was Darwinist.
+The masthead of his paper glorified armed struggle.
+It read: "He who has steel has bread."
+His paper attacked those, including the Socialist Party, who called for peace.

-The war had not been going as well as for Italy as Mussolini had hoped, and the nation was suffering economically.
+The war did not go as well as for Italy as Mussolini had hoped, and the nation was suffering economically.
 People were casting about for targets of blame, and in February 1918, Mussolini joined those who spoke with disgust about parliamentary squabbling.
 Mussolini described parliamentary democracy as "effete."
-Italy, he claimed, should set things right by making a clean sweep.
-Italy, he said, needed a dictator.
-And in advocating soldierly patriotism and Italian nationalism, he attacked what he called the "sickly internationalism" of Lenin and Wilson.
+By now he had forgotten about the liberty he had claimed might be lost with France's defeat.
+Italy, he said, should set things right by making a clean sweep.
+Italy, he announced, needed a dictator.
+And advocating patriotism, he attacked what he called the "sickly internationalism" of Lenin and Wilson.

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.